 With the Cities and Knight expansion, buildings many cities and settlements is not the only strategy anymore.
 With the commodities and progress cards, there are other ways to obtain victory points.
 This changes everything and makes Settlers of Catan a much more strategic game.
 Therefore we think that Cities and Knights is the best Settlers of Catan expansion.

-Explorers and Pirates is the youngest and definitely the most elaborate Catan expansion.
+Explorers and Pirates is the newest and most elaborate Catan expansion.
 It consists of four modules, that you can choose from or play as a whole.
 New elements in this expansion are port settlements and gold coins.

-The first module (or scenario as it is called in the rule book) is Land Ho!
+The first module is Land Ho!
 This module looks quite similar to the Seafarers expansion – which we will discuss later – , but is a lot more dynamic.
 The board consists of multiple islands, but some of the islands are not yet explored.
 That is, the hexes are placed face down.
 To discover the hexes, a player must move a ship towards such a hex, that tile is than revealed and remains that way.
-The individual ships can move on the water hexes, making it a much more dynamic game than, for example, Seafarers.
+The individual ships can move on the water hexes, making it a much more dynamic game than, for example, Seafarers

 The second module is called Pirate Lairs.
 In this scenario gold fields are hidden in the unexplored islands.
 However, these gold fields are occupied by pirates.
 In order to defeat the pirates and scare them away, players send their crew towards an occupied hex.
 Once there are 3 crews on an occupied hex, the pirates are defeated.
 Fun twist here is that the crew does not have to be from one player.
 You can work together, or against each other, by strategically sending crew members to occupied hexes.